Types of Headaches

 • Sinus

-Most of them can be associated with TMJ, though, as we noted, there are many different potential causes, so it’s important to explore multiple explanations.
+Most of them can be associated with TMJ, though, as we noted, there are many potential causes, so it’s crucial to explore multiple explanations.

 Tension Headaches and TMJ

-Tension headaches are most common, accounting for 80% or more of headaches.
-They range in severity from minor to moderate, though in rare instances they can be severe.
-They tend to be diffuse, and are often described as feeling like a tight compression on either side of the head, and pressure across the forehead.
+Tension headaches are common, accounting for 80% or more of headaches.
+They range in severity from minor to moderate, though they can be severe in rare instances.
+They tend to be diffuse and are often described as feeling like a tight compression on either side of the head and pressure across the forehead.

-Migraines come in many different forms, most of which are characterized by pain in the face or neck, throbbing in one area, sensitivity to light and sound, nausea, or distorted vision.
+Migraines come in many forms, most of which are pain in the face or neck, throbbing in one area, sensitivity to light and sound, nausea, or distorted vision.

 One of the most common trigger points for migraines is the trigeminal nerve and its branches.
-The trigeminal nerve runs right by the temporomandibular joint and its branches are interlaced with the muscles of mastication.
+The trigeminal nerve runs right by the temporomandibular joint, and its branches are interlaced with the muscles of mastication.
 Adverse jaw stress can put pressure on the trigeminal nerve or its branches, triggering migraines.
+In addition, some research suggests that the overwhelming signals from TMJ-stressed jaw muscles to the trigeminal nerve trigger migraines.

 Cluster Headaches

-Cluster headaches are named because they tend to occur in clusters, with a number of short, intense headaches occurring soon one after another for a short period of time, days or, rarely, weeks.
-They are often described as severe pain on one side of the head, usually around the eye, accompanied by a drooping eyelid, small pupil, tearing, runny nose or redness on the same side of the head.
-They often occur at night, often in the early hours of the morning.
+Cluster headaches are named because they tend to occur in clusters, with several short, intense headaches occurring soon, one after another, for a short period: days or, rarely, weeks.
+They are often described as severe pain on one side of the head, usually around the eye, accompanied by a drooping eyelid, small pupil, tearing, runny nose, or redness on the same side.
+They often occur at night, often in the early morning hours.

-These aren’t normally associated with TMJ, but they are often associated with sleep apnea.
+These aren’t generally associated with TMJ, but they are often associated with sleep apnea.

 Sinus Headaches

-Sinus headaches are caused by swelling and infection of the sinuses, which are hollow spaces inside the skull that are connected to our airways.
-They are a pain in the face, sinuses, eyes, ears, or forehead, congestion, itching, runny nose, fever, swelling in the face.
-They are treated by treating the infection, which eliminates congestion and swelling, and, therefore, pain.
+Sinus headaches are caused by swelling and infection of the sinuses, hollow spaces inside the skull connected to our airways.
+They are pain in the face, sinuses, eyes, ears, or forehead, congestion, itching, runny nose, fever, and facial swelling.
+Your doctor treats the infection, which eliminates congestion and swelling.
+Then, your pain goes away.

-However, most of what people label as “sinus headaches” are actually something else.
-Many of them are tension headaches, caused by tense jaw and skull muscles that overlie the sinuses.
-Others are migraines caused by pressure on the trigeminal nerve, which carries pain signals from the region.
+However, most of what people label as “sinus headaches” are something else.
+Many are tension headaches caused by tense jaw and skull muscles that overlap the sinuses.
+Others are migraines.TMJ might trigger these migraines via some of the mechanisms considered above.

 TMJ Treatment for Headache Relief in Michigan